 Yes, you may do so during enrolment with the BELS Malta English schools an extra cost of approximately €10 per week.

 In both centres we have snack, drinks and coffee vending machines.
 Within a few minutes’ walk of the St. Paul’s Bay centre, one will also find various kiosks/shops to purchase food from.

 During the summer each bus ride costs €2 per trip, whilst during the rest of the year each ride costs €1.50 per trip.
 Each ticket is valid for 2 hours.
 Alternatively, you may also purchase a week ticket which costs either; €21 for unlimited travel for 7 days, or 2) €15 for 12 trips within 7 days.

-How will I find my way to school on the first day?
+How will I find way to BELS language schools in Malta or Gozo on the first day?

 All students will be provided with accommodation descriptions and welcome packs which include such information.

 Do you have any customer care procedures?